 - It is true you have entrusted me with much.
 What are you uniquely requiring of me?

 Next month, we will share insight on core values we believe are crucial for leaders of leaders.
 Until then, listen well.

-Final note: To dive deeper into hearing from God and how to define your leader of leaders core values, join us at the Kingdom at Work Leadership Workshop on February 7-9, 2023 and learn from like-minded leaders.
+Final note: To dive deeper into hearing from God and how to define your leader of leaders core values, join us at the Kingdom at Work Leadership Workshops and learn from like-minded leaders.
 Learn more here.